Facilitator: Karen Lehning, FWSU Math Teacher Leader

 Target Audience: K-6 Math Instructors including special educators

-This 3-day workshop will explore the impact of both teacher and student mindset on the math classroom.
-We will explore current research on growth mindset and how mindset impacts students’ beliefs about mathematics.
+This 3-day online workshop will explore the impact of both teacher and student mindset on the math classroom through a series of synchronous and asynchronous activities including:

-All participants should read Mathematical Mindsets: Unleashing Students’ Potential Through Creative Math, Inspiring Messages and Innovative Teaching by Jo Boaler prior to the first meeting.
-It will be sent to you at your school shortly after registration.
+All participants will receive at home the book: Mathematical Mindsets: Unleashing Students’ Potential Through Creative Math, Inspiring Messages and Innovative Teaching by Jo Boaler prior to the first meeting.
 This book will provide the background for our work and participants will be digging into and discussing Boaler’s research throughout the workshop.
 Karen asks you to read/skim chapters 1 & 2 before the first session.

 Karen Lehning is currently a math specialist at the Georgia Elementary and Middle School.
 She has been an educator for 16 years, both as an elementary classroom teacher and math leader. read more…

 CVEDC supports Vermont ASCD and their mission.
 If you register for this CVEDC event, CVEDC will contribute $15 towards your VT ASCD member fee of $40 so that you will only be billed $25 for the year.